Sparkling Upside-Down Clementine and Blackberry Coffee Cake

 Serves: 6 to 8

 This gorgeous and simple coffee cake is fragrant with winter citrus and glistening with blackberries.
-The blackberries are local, organic berries available in our freezer department, and the Clementines are at their beautiful peak right now.
 What an unexpected and delightful combination!

 - 12 tablespoons butter (divided) Add to list